44-53 (22-36 MAAC)

 Previously Jaques also coached under McKeown at George Washington from 2006-08.
 In her two seasons the Colonials went 55-11 and made consecutive appearances in the Sweet 16 of the NCAA Tournament.
 George Washington was nationally ranked in both major polls for the majority of each season, and peaked to a No. 8 ranking in the AP Poll and No. 9 ranking in the ESPN/USA Today Coaches' Poll on Feb.
 5, 2007.

 Jaques has also served as an assistant coach at Dayton (2005-06), Furman (2002-05), Sacred Heart (1999-02) and Rider (1998-99).
 While at Dayton, Jaques coached under Jim Jabir who previously served as the head coach at Siena from 1987-90.

 Jaques is a 1998 graduate of New York University where she played both basketball and soccer and made the Dean's List all four years.
 Jaques led the Violets to the 1997 Division III National Championship, a 1996 Final Four appearance and two Sweet 16's.
 In her four years NYU posted a 101-15 (.871) record.
 A two-time Coach's Award recipient, she was named a UAA Honorable Mention All-Association selection during her senior season.

 A native of Rosemont, N.J., Jaques comes from a very athletic family.
-Her younger brother, Curtis, was a defenseman on the men's lacrosse team at VMI and currently serves an assistant coach for the Keydets.
-Her other brother, Parker, played football at the University of Rochester.
-Her sister, Sidney, recently concluded her senior season on the University of Scranton women's basketball team.
+Her brother, Curtis, is the head men's lacrosse coach at Division III Wilkes University (Pa.) and played collegiatelly at Virginia Military Institute.
+Her brother, Parker, played football at the University of Rochester.
+Her sister, Sidney, played collegiatelly on the University of Scranton women's basketball team.